 Are you looking to make your practice more productive and streamline your billing workflow and patient management processes?
-Practice management can help.
+Medical practice management can help.

 Practice management software (PM software) is designed to help medical offices of any size run more efficiently.
-Typically, small and medium-size practices use PM software to manage daily operations like financial and administrative functions; some offices use it to connect with electronic medical records.
+Typically, small and medium-size practices use practice management software to manage daily operations like financial and administrative functions; some offices use it to connect with electronic medical records.

-The most common capabilities of PM software include:
+The most common capabilities of practice management software include:

 Medical practice management software requires just an internet connection and a simple computer network.
 It can be deployed three different ways: as desktop-only software, client-server software or Internet-based software.